suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   }
 		   // if port number is 1,2 or 3, ldsbus length is 1
-		   // if port number is 0, ldsbus contains all 3 ports so ldsbus is an arry of 3 items { 'status': 'NG', 'message': string }
+		   // if port number is 0, ldsbus contains all 3 ports so ldsbus is an arry of 3 items
+		   // "unreachable" means the LDSU is not currently present but was previously registered by the IoT Gateway (ex. the LDSU was unplugged)
+		   { 'status': 'NG', 'message': string }

 		B. GET LDS BUS LDSUS